PeterWong327/study-guide-notes/javascript.md

 - What is the difference between function hoisting and variable hoisting?
   - Function hoisting means that a declared function can be called before it is defined, while variable hoisting only applies to the declaration of the variable (using var), but its assignments are not affected.

+- What does the 'new' keyword do in Javascript?
+  - The 'new' keyword creates a new object through a constructor function.
+The object's prototype is set as the prototype of the constructor function.
+It also executes the constructor function with 'this' as the newly created object and returns the created object.

+- What type of function is invoked with the 'new' keyword?
+What does this function return?
+  - A constructor function is invoked with the 'new' keyword.
+This function returns the object that is created.